- Computers and Equipment

 - Appointments of Teaching Associates shall require the recommendation of the appropriate program and approval by a vote of the faculty of the Department.

-- Appointees to the post of Language Teaching Associate shall work under the direct supervision of a specific faculty member designated by the Chairman in the letter of appointment.
+- Appointees to the post of Language Teaching Associate shall work under the direct supervision of a specific faculty member designated by the Chair in the letter of appointment.

-- The appropriate rank for long-term non-professorial language-instructional appointments shall be that of Lecturer.
+- The appropriate rank for long-term non-professorial language-instructional appointments shall be that of Lecturer [Assistant Teaching Professor].

 - Recommendations for appointments at this rank shall be made by a duly constituted search committee in the same manner as with all other faculty appointments.

-- Appointments to the rank of Lecturer shall normally be for a term of three years, with renewal for successive similar terms, each subject to the availability of funds and appropriate performance evaluation.
+- Appointments to the rank of Lecturer [Assistant Teaching Professor] shall normally be for a term of three years, with renewal for successive similar terms, each subject to the availability of funds and appropriate performance evaluation.

-- Appointees to the rank of Lecturer shall work within one of the regular department programs.
+- Appointees to the rank of Lecturer [Assistant Teaching Professor] shall work within one of the regular department programs.

-- Appointees to the rank of Lecturer shall be subject to regular merit review in the same manner as other faculty.
+- Appointees to the rank of Lecturer [Assistant Teaching Professor] shall be subject to regular merit review in the same manner as other faculty.